ISTQB Certified Tester Advanced Level Test Analyst

 - Apply tools to support testing

-Explains the role and contribution of the Test Analyst throughout the test process and how they align with the roles of the Test Manager and Technical Test Analyst.
-Focusing on the tasks of test analysis and design the course explains appropriate uses for concrete and logical test cases, defining criteria for starting test execution and measuring test completion status.
+Explains the role and contribution of the Test Analyst throughout the test analysis, design, implementation and execution activities in the test process.
+Focusing particularly on test analysis and test design the course explains appropriate uses for high-level and low-level test cases.
 The impact of different lifecycle models on these tasks is also considered.

-Specification, defect and experience-based techniques are covered.
+Specification and experience-based techniques are covered.
 The specification-based techniques introduced at the Foundation level are developed further.
 These include equivalence partitioning, boundary value analysis, decision tables, state transition testing and use case testing.
-Additional specification-based techniques introduced include classification tree testing, use of orthogonal arrays, pairwise testing, domain analysis, and user stories.
-Defect-based techniques, exploratory testing and the use of defect taxonomies are also covered.
+Additional specification-based techniques introduced include classification tree testing and pairwise testing.
+Exploratory testing and defect-based techniques are also covered.

-The specific software quality characteristics that apply to the Test Analyst are the functional areas of accuracy, suitability and interoperability as well as the non-functional areas of usability and accessibility.
-Describes how to approach testing these quality characteristics.
+The specific software quality characteristics that apply to the Test Analyst are the functional areas of functional completeness, correctness and appropriateness as well as the non-functional areas of usability, interoperability and portability.
+Describes how to determine test conditions for these quality characteristics.

-Here the focus is on using checklists to identify defects in use cases and in requirements specifications from a tester’s perspective.
-Sample checklists are supplied and participants learn how to present problems found in a review meeting.
+Here the focus is on using checklists to identify defects in user stories and in requirements specifications from a tester’s perspective.
+Sample checklists are supplied and participants learn how checklists can be tailored.

 To take the ISTQB Advanced Test Analyst Certificate candidates must hold the ISTQB/BCS Foundation certificate.
 There are no prerequisites for participating in the course without taking the exam.